Satyam-jsw/yoga_form/README.md

 <hr>

 #### FOR MORE DETAILS AND ITS IMPLEMENTATION SEE THE FILE (Auth.js) IN SERVER FOLDER.

+## To Do!
+1. Make More attractive UI.
+2. Add More functionality/Features like integrate with payment methods(to be working transaction).

 # Getting Started with Create React App